mfurnival-star/scene-designer/src/modules.index.md

   Per-shape state machine module:
   - Exports: `initShapeState`, `setShapeState`, `selectShape`, `deselectShape`, `startDraggingShape`, `stopDraggingShape`, `lockShape`, `unlockShape`, `setMultiSelected`, `isShapeInState`.
   - Used by shapes.js, canvas.js, selection.js, transformer.js for all robust state transitions.

+- **shape-defs.js**
+  Centralized per-shape definition/config for Scene Designer.
+  - All shape types and their edit/transform properties in one place.
+  - Used by transformer.js, shapes.js, canvas.js, etc.
+  - Easy to extend for new shape types or features.

 ---
 **Instructions:**